Summer is here! It’s finally time to start dreaming of incredible summer destinations… whether or not they will be able to happen this year.

 Destinations located within the Arctic Circle include Bodø, the Lofoten Islands, Senja, Vesterålen (including the stunning island of Andøya), the Lyngenfjord region, Tromsø, and Sommarøya.
 This region is truly remarkable as well as incredibly varied – from islands that look like you’re somewhere like Hawaii and take helicopter tours to stunning glacial lakes, snowcapped mountains, and beautiful waterfalls.
 Whether you love to road trip or you’re a hiking enthusiast, if you fancy kayaking on some spectacularly clear waters or you dream of seeing whales in their natural habitat, Arctic Norway truly does have something for everyone!

 And the best part?
 The sun never sets!
 It’s a strange experience and takes some getting used to, but you are essentially treated to a full night of an almost setting sun.
+Just make sure to bring a hands free umbrella with you to protect your skin from the sun.
 You know that perfect hour of light before the sun sets?
 Photographers call it golden hour, and thanks to Arctic Norway’s location you can enjoy this beautiful light all night long.

 Flights operate to various airports in Arctic Norway, including Bodø, Tromsø, and the beautiful city of Trondheim that’s just below the Arctic Circle (but well worth a visit in its own right).
 You can fly directly from London Gatwick to Trondheim or via Oslo to Tromsø.
 KLM also operates flights from Málaga to Trondheim via Amsterdam, if flying from Spain is a better option.